• TECES

 Gorazd Štumberger was a project leader of 6 research projects financed by ARRS and 18 industrial projects.
 He authored 156 articles published in scientific journals and is a holder of 3 international and 3 national patents, and co-author of 7 international patent applications.

-Primary field: Energy and Process Engineering
+Primary field: Heating and Cooling,

 Complementary field: Solid State Energy Conversion, Refrigeration and heat pump technology, Heat and Mass Transfer, Thermal Storage, Thermal Management, Energy in buildings, District Energy Systems